- Help Center

 -

-If your Lucca A53 fails to heat properly, trips the GFCI on start-up, or displays the "120-ECO" or "97-ECO" error code, there may be a fault with the coffee boiler heating element.
+If your Lucca A53 fails to heat properly, trips the GFCI on start-up, or displays the "120-ECO" or "97-ECO" error code, there may be a fault with the brew boiler heating element.
 Follow these instructions to test the element with a multimeter.

 Tools needed: